martypdx/callback.js/README.md

 		fs.rmdir(dir, cb)
 	})

-`with` can also be used for async functions that take no input except for a callback (whereas `use` and `pass` will always pass the result as the first argument).
+`pass` can also be used for async functions that take no input except for a callback (whereas `use` and `add` will always pass the result as the first argument).

-`with` uses `apply` on the target function, so currently it is not useful on functions that require `this` context.
+`pass` uses `apply` on the target function, so currently it is not useful on functions that require `this` context.

 ## each([transform,] cb)

 `each` calls an asynchronous function in parallel based on a callback result that can be called with `forEach`.
-Results are combined into an array passed as the result to `cb`:
+Results are combined into an array which is passed as the result to `cb`:

 	fs.readdir(dir, fs.open.each(cb))